khartinger/RCC5V/fab/rcc2_esp32/README.md

 The J1 and J2 connections are not normally equipped.

 ### Preparation
-* Cut four pins twice from a (e.g. 40-pin) straight pin header.
+* Split 8-pin pin header in the middle (= 2x 4 pins) or cut four pins twice from a (e.g. 40-pin) straight pin header.
 * Cut down 4 sockets from an e.g. 8-pin socket strip with short contacts.
 * Plug the two 4-pin pin headers (yellow), which are usually supplied with the level converter, onto the level converter board.